richleland/Tic-Tac-Toe/README.rst

 Tic Tac Toe Solution
 ====================

 I've created my solution in JavaScript.
 Initially I considered doing a Python and JavaScript hybrid with ajax calls to a Django backend but this seemed like overkill to me.
 The final solution is implemented as a jQuery plugin (``code/jquery.tictac.js``).

-To see it in use, open ``code/game.html`` in your browser.
+**To view the solution, open ``code/game.html`` in your browser.**

 How to use the plugin
 *********************